 Any healthcare professional with an interest in the care of neurosurgical patients is welcome to attend and participate in the annual meeting of the Neurosurgical Society of the Virginias.

 The event will include Resident presentations in the morning where the top 6 resident abstracts (3 clinical and 3 basic sciences) will be given awards.
-Dr. Sampson will provide two Honored Guest lectures along with Attending neurosurgeon talks from the regional private practices and academic centers.
+Dr. Oyesiku will provide two Honored Guest lectures along with Attending neurosurgeon talks from the regional private practices and academic centers.

+Registration includes admission to the meeting, one year membership in the Society, and CME certification.
 Residents and medical students can register free of charge.
 Midlevel providers can attend free or pay $100 to get CME.

 Send this to a friend